openmobilityfoundation/mobility-data-specification/policy/README.md

 `policy` APIs must handle requests for specific versions of the specification from clients.

-Versioning must be implemented as specified in the [`General information versioning section`][general-information/versioning].
+Versioning must be implemented as specified in the [`General information versioning section`][versioning].

 ## Background